 13. Realize You Can Give Up

 Some people feel the need to complete a book once they start it.
 However, that book might not be entertaining or engaging to you.
 If you force yourself to read it even though you’re miserable, it’s only going to ruin the experience of reading for you.
-If you don’t like a book, it’s okay to put it down and pick up another one.
-There is no law that you have to enjoy or even finish every book you pick up.
-Also, not finishing a book doesn’t mean it isn’t good.
+If you don’t like a book, it’s okay to put it down and move to the next book.
+There is no law that you have to enjoy reading or even finish every book you start.
+Also, not finishing doesn’t mean it isn’t a good book.
 It just wasn’t the book for you.
+Next book!

 14. Make realistic goals